 To prevent tooth decay, reduce the amount of food and drinks you have that contain free sugars – such as sweets, chocolates, cakes, biscuits, sugary breakfast cereals, jams, honey, fruit smoothies and dried fruit – and limit them to mealtimes.

-The sugars found naturally in fruit and vegetables are less likely to cause tooth decay, because they are contained within the structure.
+The sugars found naturally in fruit and vegetables are less likely to cause tooth decay, because they're contained within the structure.

 But when fruit and vegetables are juiced or blended into a smoothie, the sugars are released.
 Once released, these sugars can damage teeth.